-Depressive disorders: Several different diagnoses fall under the depressive disorders category, including:
+Depressive disorders: The most common mood disorders tend to be chronic major depressive disorder and dysthymic disorder, although several different diagnoses fall under the depressive disorders category, including:

 - Major depressive disorder: This is the most common of the mood disorders, characterized by episodes of low mood that impact daily functioning.
 As well as feeling sad, people also experience a combination of additional symptoms, such as low energy or appetite, poor sleep, feelings of worthlessness, or a loss of interest or pleasure.
 These symptoms are present for at least two weeks and affect how people think and behave.

-- Persistent depressive disorder (also called dysthymic disorder): This is a chronic form of depression.
+- Persistent depressive disorder (also called dysthymic disorder): This is a form of chronic clinical depression.
 Many of the same depressive symptoms impact daily functioning in persistent depressive disorder, but on a continuous basis, for at least two years.

 - Premenstrual dysphoric disorder (PMDD): In PMDD, symptoms of depression are experienced in connection with the menstrual cycle.